 No. CEU holds an absolute charter from the New York State Education Department.
 In the United States, CEU is accredited by the Middle States Commission on Higher Education, while its Hungarian entity, KEE (Közép-európai Egyetem) is accredited by the Hungarian Accreditation Committee.
 Neither will change.

-No. All programs are and remain registered by the New York State Education Department.
+No. All programs remain registered by the New York State Education Department.
 Similarly, the Hungarian programs are and will remain accredited by the Hungarian Accreditation Committee.
-The law affects none of them.

-13. Does the current situation affect my application for scholarship?
+11. Does the current situation affect my application?

 It is absolutely safe for you to travel to Budapest.
+It is a welcoming city.
 As usual, travelers should always be aware of their surroundings and take caution if necessary.